nazar-maslianka/KaiZai/README.md

 # Introduction
 KaiZai is a personal financial tracker that helps you take control of your finances, budget effectively, and gain insights into your spending habits.
 It's a practical learning project for building microservices and creating a functional financial tracking application.

-Financial management is a key aspect of everyone's life.
 KaiZai provides a practical, hands-on learning environment to understand how microservices work in a real-world application.
-The project is currently a work in progress and more features will be added in future.
+The project is currently in progress and more features will be added in the future.

 # Features
 Category Management: Create your own categories